 It is notable that the X-E3 has a microphone port, which is missing on the E-P1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
+Both the X-E3 and the E-P1 have been discontinued, but can regularly be found used on ebay.
+The E-P1 was replaced by the Olympus E-P2, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E3 or the Olympus E-P1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 43% higher linear resolution.